EricFan24/CS4156_TeamAkea/README.md

         pip install pylint

-  Next,
-  We run 'pylint' on the main directory and direct the output to 'main_style_check.txt':
+  Next, run 'pylint' on the main directory and direct the output to 'main_style_check.txt':

         pylint ./CS4156_TeamAkea > main_style_check.txt

-  Next, we run 'pylint' on the unit test directory and direct the output to 'unit_test_style_check.txt':
+  Then, run 'pylint' on the unit test directory and direct the output to 'unit_test_style_check.txt':

         cd CS4156_TeamAkea
         pylint ./unit_test > unit_test_style_check.txt

-  Next, we run 'pylint' on the integration test directory and direct the output to 'integration_test_style_check.txt':
+  After that, run 'pylint' on the integration test directory and direct the output to 'integration_test_style_check.txt':

         pylint ./integration_test > integration_test_style_check.txt

-  Then, open the respective .txt file to check if there're any style errors.
+  Finally, open the respective .txt file to check if there're any style errors.

 ## How to build the service